 The worksheet was pre-loaded with information specific to the $CO_2$ emissions from the United Kingdom's electricity generation plant, which is used to calculate emissions savings from proposed wind farm projects in the UK.
-Similar data to that used in the worksheet to calculate the $CO_2$ emissions from the UK electricity generation plant, was not available for the Irish electricity generation plant, and so the $CO_2$ emissions savings from the Proposed Development were calculated separately from the worksheet.
+Similar data to that used in the worksheet to calculate the $CO_2$ emissions from the UK electricity generation plant, was not allowable for input for the Irish electricity generation plant, and so the $CO_2$ emissions savings from the proposed wind farm development have been calculated separately from the worksheet.